Founder Spotlight: Jonah Hanig, CEO

 I try to spend a lot of time talking to our customers (homeowners and renters) and we are always thinking about how we can deliver a better experience for our clients while also making our business more scalable, so we can make a bigger impact on more people.

-Regarding specifics on day to day, I spend time discussing strategy and providing feedback across various parts of the company, but I also make lots of contributions as an individual contributor, vital for the founders of any early stage company to understand the pain points of scaling a business.
+Regarding specifics on day to day, I spend time discussing strategy and providing feedback across various parts of the company, but I also make lots of contributions as an individual contributor, which I believe is important for the founders of any early stage company to truly understand the pain points of scaling a business.

 Rove operates in a highly competitive industry.
-What innovations or unique approaches have you introduced to stay ahead?
+What new ideas or unique approaches have you introduced to stay ahead?

-We are now the largest luxury rental marketplace in New York City, enabled by a really unique business model that provides owners the opportunity to make more money with monthly rentals while aligning Rove’s interests with the owners.
+Rove Travel is now the largest luxury rental marketplace in New York City, built on a really unique business model that provides owners the opportunity to make more money with monthly rentals while aligning Rove's interests with the owners.

-Customer experience is pivotal in the travel and accommodation sector.
-How does Rove prioritize and enhance customer satisfaction?
+Customer experience is central to the travel and accommodation sector.
+How does Rove focus on and enhance customer satisfaction?

 I live in a building that has a Rove unit, and I try to greet and get to know our guests in the building whenever possible.
 I even participate in troubleshooting for them and trying to understand what we can do to provide a better experience.

 Looking ahead, what are your aspirations for Rove in the next five years?
-Are there new markets or services you're aiming to explore?
+Are there new markets or services you're aiming to pursue?

-Our aim is to become the largest global monthly luxury rental marketplace, but that starts with having a foothold across the US.
-We plan to focus on other major city centers with high end properties and global clientele.
+The goal is to become the largest luxury rental marketplace; that starts with owning the US.
+We are now expanded into Southern California, with LA as a natural next high-end market, and we’ll keep moving into major city centers with premium properties and global clientele.

 What advice would you give to aspiring entrepreneurs looking to start their venture in the travel and accommodation industry?